Parallel ATA: Interface

 Pin 34 is connected to ground inside the blue connector of an 80-conductor cable but not attached to any conductor of the cable, allowing for detection of such a cable.
 It is attached normally on the gray and black connectors.

 44-pin variant

+44-pin PATA connector on a 2.5-inch drive, with 4 pins on the side for Master/Slave selection.

 A 44-pin variant PATA connector is used for 2.5 inch drives inside laptops.
 The pins are closer together (2.0 mm pitch) and the connector is physically smaller than the 40-pin connector.
 The extra pins carry power.